thiago-figueredo/pwmgr/README.md

 # Introduction

 pwmgr is command line utility to manage password between many resources.
-The password are stored as plain text in the file system, and only the owner has permissions to read, write to it.
+The passwords are stored as plain text in the file system, and only the owner has permissions to read, write to it.

 # Restrictions